 It is necessary to restore the criteria for the carrying capacity of the watershed that are lacking and maintain the criteria for the carrying capacity that are already good.
-To restore the watershed's carrying capacity, it must be integrated from upstream to downstream and involve interested parties or stakeholders.
-The priority of natural resources conservation activities is to maintain the sustainability of water resources' carrying capacity and function by conducting activities to protect and conserve water resources, water preservation, water quality management, and water pollution control [22].
-The utilization of water resources is carried out following the spatial use directions in the river area by taking into account the water resources processing pattern.
-It aims to sustainably utilize Water resources by prioritizing the fulfillment of the community's basic needs fairly.
+To restore the watershed' carrying capacity, it must be integrated from upstream to downstream and involve interested parties or stakeholders.
+The priority of natural resources conservation activities is to maintain the sustainability of the carrying capacity and function of water resources by conducting activities to protect and conserve water resources, water preservation, water quality management, and water pollution control [22].
+The utilization of water resources is carried out in accordance with the spatial use directions in the river area by taking into account the water resources processing pattern.
+It aims to sustainably utilize http://dx.doi.org/10.30737/ukarst.v3i2 water resources by prioritizing the fulfillment of the community's basic needs fairly.
 It is possible to be done by stewardship of water resources, water resource provision, and wise use of water resources.
 Control of the destructive force of water is carried out comprehensively, including efforts to prevent, overcome, and restore the condition.
 Prevention effort is managed by planning to control the destructive force of water compiled in an integrated and comprehensive manner.